e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/IMPLEMENTATION.md

 It should:

 1. Return `503` when `ANTHROPIC_WEBHOOK_SIGNING_KEY` is not configured.
-2. Read the raw request body.
+2. Read the raw request body with a fixed size limit.
 3. Verify the payload with:

 ```python